Hike Like a Local: Your Guide to Colorado Trail Etiquette

 Do’s and Don’ts

 Don’t Pick Wildflowers - Leave them for others to enjoy.
 By picking wildflowers, you’re disturbing the ecosystem and not allowing those flowers to multiply for next year.
+Instead try one of our recommended wildflower hikes for a full wildflower visual.

 Don’t Litter - This one feels like it should be obvious.
 If you brought a snack and it has a wrapper, keep it in your pocket or backpack and throw it out in a trash can or bring it back home with you.
 Remember, pack in, pack out, and leave no trace!